Traffic Control Plans Prevent Traffic Jams

 Worker Hydrating

-Construction Workers reviewing traffic control plansTraffic Control Plans typically consist of engineered drawings and written instructions that contractors use during the construction of a project that requires traffic control.
+Construction Workers reviewing traffic control plansTraffic Control plans typically consist of engineered drawings and written instructions that contractors use during the construction of a project that requires traffic control.
 These are usually necessary for temporary traffic control that guides and protects traffic passing through or around a work zone.

 The primary function of a traffic control plan is for the safe and efficient movement of people and vehicles using the roadway for transportation during construction work that may require traffic control devices, lane closures, or access guidelines.
 And to make sure it happens while protecting on-site workers, incident responders, and equipment while providing for the efficient implementation of construction and maintenance of the area.